samcat437/Milestone-2/README.md

  1. The lesson page will be clearly layed out into sections.
   * What is a key signature?
-  * How to find relative major or minor.
+  * How to find relative major or minor
   * Must be memorized key signatures
   * Major key signatures
   * Minor key signatures
-  * Is there a minor key shortcut
+  * Is there a minor key shortcut?
   * Is it major or minor?
 2. There will be a button to redirect the user to the game page where they can put their skills to the test.

 ### Game Page

-1. There will be a message first to imform the user how to use the application.
+1. There will be a message first to inform the user how to use the application.
 Clicking the start button will clear this and generate the first question.
 2. The user will then be able to view the first question.
     Questions will consist of an image of a key signature and a question attached to inform the user whether it is a major or minor key signature they are identifying.
 3. The user will be able to click on an option to select it.